 Example: Short-term Market Trend Chart

 The chart below shows NVidia Corp’s three short-term trends.
 Notice how each trend lasts from days to weeks.
-The stock was in a short-term uptrend in August, lasting five days.
+In August, the stock was in a short-term uptrend that lasted five days.
 This then changed into a short-term consolidation.
 This consolidation ended in a short-term downtrend that lasted eight days.
 The consolidation ended when the price broke below the support line.
 Finally, this short-term downtrend reversed and moved into a medium-term uptrend.

 Medium-term Market Trend

-A medium-term stock market trend typically lasts from a few weeks to a few months.
-They are influenced by a combination of technical and fundamental factors.
+A medium-term stock market trend typically lasts from a few weeks to a few months and is influenced by a combination of technical and fundamental factors.
 Changes in market sentiment, economic indicators, or industry-specific developments can drive medium-term trends.
 Investors focusing on medium-term trends often seek to capture larger price movements and take advantage of trend confirmations and reversals.

 Using this time frame, we can say that the market is in a medium-term uptrend, downtrend, or consolidation.